This tutorial is part 2 of 2 in the series.

 git push -f origin master

 In general, you should be careful with force pushes.
 A good rule of thumb is that you can do them on a branch, but never on the master branch.
+In larger projects a force push is often programmatically not allowed on the master branch.

 When you collaborate with others or want to have tidy commit messages on your own, you can follow Git commit message conventions.
 There are a handful of conventions.
 I am used to follow these that were brought up in the Angular community: